 Vegas’ only observation wheel has made its mark not only on the Vegas skyline but as a thing to add to your Vegas Bucket List.
 As the world’s largest observation wheel, take in the views of the strip whilst travelling in one of the 28 pods.

-With the added option of the ‘happy hour’ package, you can ride the wheel and take advantage of the free bar, where bartenders free-pour drinks (give a good tip first time a
+With the added option of the ‘happy hour’ package, you can ride the wheel and take advantage of the free bar, where bartenders free-pour drinks (give a good tip first time around) and drink as much as you can in the 30-minute journey.
+We highly recommend upgrading to ‘happy hour’ as this makes the atmosphere even more enjoyable as the pod has a party vibe going on.

 19. Live it up at a day club or pool party